The Columbus Dispatch

-The Columbus Dispatch is a daily newspaper based in Columbus, Ohio.
+The Columbus Dispatch, formerly known as The Daily Dispatch and Columbus Evening Dispatch, is a daily newspaper based in Columbus, Ohio.
 Its first issue was published on July 1, 1871, and it has been the only mainstream daily newspaper in the city since The Columbus Citizen-Journal ceased publication in 1985.

-As of November 2019, Alan D. Miller is the newspaper's interim general manager.
+As of 2019, Alan D. Miller was the newspaper's interim general manager.